csh00/public/README.md

-insert sql to postgreSQL DB
+insert sql to postgreSQL DB and write small log